takuti/twitter-bot/README.md

 ## Usage

 Before enjoying this bot, you must download your tweet history from [the Twitter setting page](https://twitter.com/settings/account).
 The downloaded folder must be placed under **/path/to/twitter-bot/data/**, and the bot will use *text* column of **data/tweets/tweets.csv**.
+Note that this repository contains [sample tweets.csv file](data/tweets/tweets.csv).

 ### Post on Twitter